 Knowing your priorities make you more organized and time-efficient.

-Priority #5 is your follow-ups especially to new customers if they are satisfied to make sure to let them know to leave you a review.
+Priority #5 is your follow-ups especially to new customers.
+If they are satisfied, make sure to let them know to leave you a review.
 If they have a complaint then you could call the cleaners and see what happened and offer the customer a touch-up and quickly fix the problem rather than waking up to a negative review.

 Next, priority #6 is to make confirmation calls to the customers of next-day appointments.
 Make sure time, date, the address is correct don't forget to inform them of your office hours if they have any questions or concerns before you close out the day.

 Schedule 1 day a week specifically for on-site estimates ONLY for commercial buildings not for regular house calls.

 Again, check any emails, reply to comments, post on any of your social media accounts.
 If you don’t have time every day for your social media, schedule your posts.